simp/simp-doc/docs/getting_started_guide/ISO_Build/Environment_Preparation.rst

   $ git clone https://github.com/simp/simp-core
   $ cd simp-core

-Check out your desired branch of SIMP:
+At this point, the master branch (latest 6.X) has been checked out.
+If this is the version of SIMP you want to build, you can move on to install gem dependencies.

+If you need to build a specific version of SIMP:

 * To check out a stable SIMP release, check out a tag:

 .. code::

    $ git fetch --tags
-   $ git checkout tags/5.2.0-0
+   $ git checkout tags/6.0.0-0

-* To check out an unstable SIMP release, check out the latest 5.X or 4.X HEAD:
+* To check out an unstable SIMP release, check out the latest HEAD:

 .. code::

-   $ git checkout 5.1.X
+   $ git checkout master
-   $ git checkout 4.2.X
+   $ git checkout 5.X

 ..
 NOTE::
-   SIMP >= 5.2.X, >= 4.3.X are still developed on the ``5.1.X`` and ``4.2.X``
-   branches, respectively.
-All future development will be made on the ``master`` branch.
+   SIMP >= 6.X (and future development) is maintained on the ``master`` branch.
+   SIMP >= 5.2.X (legacy) is maintained on the ``5.1.X`` branch.

 ..
 WARNING::
    Any branch that is not tagged with a git tag should be treated as **unstable**.

-Grab gem dependencies:
+Install gem dependencies:

 .. code-block:: bash